 2 Surefire Strategies to Increase Sales Revenue

 Success in sales comes down to one thing: selling enough to make a profit.
 That's going to be every salesperson's and small business owner's goal.
-Of course, that can be easier said than done!
-There are two very different strategies you can pursue to get to the point of profitability.
+That can be easier said than done!
+There are two different strategies you can pursue to get to the point of profitability.

 If you're not doing as well as you'd like with selling, you have two basic options to help you improve your numbers.

 Increasing sales is usually the first strategy that salespeople adopt.
 It simply means increasing the total number of sales that you make.
 If you normally sell 100 widgets per month, you might set a goal of selling 125 per month instead.
 That means increasing your sales activities (e.g. making 50 cold calls a day instead of 40) or else improving your conversion rate (sticking to 40 cold calls per day, but changing to a new cold calling script that gets you a higher percentage of appointments).

 Increase Your Margins

 The second strategy is a bit more subtle but can also be a bigger revenue booster.
 Instead of increasing your total number of sales, you try to increase the quality of your sales.
 You focus on selling those products and services that return a higher profit margin.
 So instead of bumping your monthly goal from 100 to 125, you would look at a breakdown of your sales and try to increase the percentage of premium sales.
 If you've been selling 75 regular widgets and 25 premium widgets per month, you might aim to sell 50 regular and 50 premium widgets instead.